Skip to Content

 Planet Configuration

-The Fibonacci Laws assign three quantities to each planet: an oscillation period (from Law 1’s Fibonacci hierarchy), a quantum number d (determining amplitude via amplitude = ψ / (d Γ— √m)), and a phase angle (in-phase or anti-phase).
-The periods and phases are observationally constrained; only the d-assignment is a free choice, making this a single discrete parameter.
+The Fibonacci Laws assign three quantities to each planet: an oscillation period (an integer divisor of the Solar System Resonance Cycle 8H, with Earth’s periods specifically at H/Fibonacci per Law 1), a quantum number d (determining amplitude via amplitude = ψ / (d Γ— √m)), and a balance group (in-phase or anti-phase).
+The periods and balance groups are observationally constrained; the d-assignment is uniquely determined by the mirror-symmetry constraint and so adds no additional degree of freedom.

 PlanetEcliptic PeriodFormuladFibonacciGroupMirror pair